Tag Archives: Jesus

 There are many parallels between Jesus’ treatment of farming, and our understanding of political campaigning.
 Most Christians would agree that when Jesus spoke of seedtime and harvest, sowing and reaping, weeding, watering, and pruning, he was referring to what he saw as an organic process by which his kingdom would grow and spread to all the nations of the world.

+Jesus, the master gardener, said, “Once there was a man who went out to sow seed…”(Luke 8:5).
 I take that to mean the actual words that he himself spoke, as well as the record of his actions while he lived in Palestine, i.e. the Gospel.
 In other words, the Gospel itself is the seed he was talking about.
+(Is this too obvious?)

 Seeds are plain and ordinary, right?
 You pick them up at the garden center in the spring and plant them in your garden.
 Or you re-seed the bare patches in your lawn.
 No big deal.